Introduction to Programming Bootcamp

 The course provides students with concepts and tools that are valuable to those who aspire to major in computer science.
 Students who major in Computer Science are in high demand in various sectors of the economy.
 After taking this short course, students are expected to be more prepared for Introduction to Programming in C, the first programming course in the FAU Computer Science curriculum.
 This short course also exposes students to computer thinking skills essential to professionals in the twenty-first century.

-***If you are enrolled in COP 2220 Intro to Programming in C or COP 2034 Intro to Programming in Python for the FALL 2022 semester, please check your FAU email or contact the professor for a DISCOUNT code.
+***If you are enrolled in COP 2220 Intro to Programming in C or COP 2034 Intro to Programming in Python for the summer 2023 semester, please check your FAU email or reach out to the course Professor for a DISCOUNT code.

 ***If you have FAU Email, please REGISTER USING YOUR FAU EMAIL (The course is accessed through Canvas).
 For those with no FAU email, a user account will be created.